ggerganov/llama.cpp/examples/server/README.md

 ### OAI-like API

-The HTTP `server` supports an OAI-like API: https://github.com/openai/openai-openapi
+The HTTP `llama-server` supports an OAI-like API: https://github.com/openai/openai-openapi

 ### API errors

-`server` returns errors in the same format as OAI: https://github.com/openai/openai-openapi
+`llama-server` returns errors in the same format as OAI: https://github.com/openai/openai-openapi

 Example of an error: